sunesimonsen/7W17732/Readme.md

         });
     },

 Notice how we get the *login* view dependency in the callback method and call render on the view.

+Before rendering each view we clear the container element to ensure that old DOM elements are removed and event handlers on the container is unbinded.
+See the *clearContainer* method for the details.

 When you refresh the browser you should be redirected to the *login* page.